rcc-uchicago/submit/README.md

 npm init          # installs dependencies node server.js
 ```
-Can specify host IP address and port number with command line optiosn "-h" and "-p" respectively.
+Specify host IP address and port number with command line options "-h" and "-p" respectively.
 Default values are the IP address for midway-login2 and port 8001.

 Example:
 ```